mario-eth/soldeer/USAGE.md

 When invoked without arguments, the `install` command installs the project's existing dependencies by looking at the configuration file (`soldeer.toml`/`foundry.toml`) and lockfile `soldeer.lock` if present.

 Dependencies which are already present inside the `dependencies` folder are not downloaded again.
+For dependencies with a version range specified in the config file, the exact version that is written in the lockfile is used, even if a newer version exists on the registry.
+To update the lockfile to use the latest supported version, use `soldeer update`.

 ### Recursive Installation